OpenEvalProject/evals/manuscripts/elife-52560/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/52560/elife-52560-fig10-v2.jpg)

-**Figure 10.:** T. brucei PAM.(A) Ancestral situation predicted for LECA.
+**Figure 10.:** (A) Ancestral situation predicted for LECA.
 TIM23 and TIM22 complexes are shown in light gray their and respective pore-forming subunits (Tim23, Tim22) are indicated.
 PAM subunits are shown in dark orange.
 Only Pam18, Pam16 and mHsp70 are shown.
 (B) The J domain-containing protein TbPam27 (light orange) is recruited to the ancient pro-kinetoplastid TIM22 complex and may has enabled interaction with mHsp70.
 Initially this would have been neutral.
 (C) The TIM22 complex of the ancient kinetoplastid acquires the capability to translocate presequence-containing proteins, possibly through the recruitment of the trypanosomal presequence translocase specific TimRhom I and TimRhom II (D).
 This allows for deleterious mutations and eventual disappearance of the trypanosomal TIM23 complex.
 TbPam18 and TbPam16 were retained because they either acquired a new as yet unknown function, or hold an overlooked ancestral role.

 Importantly, the fact that we have identified orthologues of Pam18 and Pam16, which do not retain their ancestral function, puts a wrench into comparative genomic investigations that assume retention of ancestral features means conservation of function.
 Moreover, our findings raise the question of why Pam16 and Pam18 are still maintained in T. brucei and other kinetoplastids, even though they are no longer necessary for the presequence import pathway.
 We see two possibilities to explain this.
 The first is simply by neo-functionalization.
 The proteins may have picked up a novel function in the kinetoplastid lineage during the course of the evolution of the bifunctional TIM complex.
 The second possibility is that TbPam16 and TbPam18 have retained an as yet unknown ancestral function that is required in all eukaryotes, but has not been identified due to the focus on their role in the PAM complex.
 It is currently unclear what the functions of TbPam18 and TbPam16 are.
 Interestingly, unlike its yeast homologue, TbPam18 seems to be dually localized in the ER and in mitochondria.
 Moreover, retention of both proteins in all kinetoplastids and the fact that their RNAi-mediated ablation in T. brucei specifically interferes with growth of the procyclic but not the bloodstream forms provides both, further information and constraints regarding their possible function.
 Investigation of TbPam16 and TbPam18 functions will be an interesting topic for future research.